 As the Oriental and Glacier Park Limiteds pass through North Dakota and Montana, they touch at many points the devious course of the brown river.
-Its waters now seem curiously deserted and there is nothing left to recall the varied craft which for almost a century, beat their adventurous way against its swift current.
+Its waters now seem curiously deserted and there is nothing left to recall the strange craft which for almost a century, beat their adventurous way against its swift current.

-Dugout canoes; bull boats-round, shallow, unwieldly affairs made of rawhide stretched over a willow frame; flat boats for descending with the current; the imposing keel boat, 75 or 100 feet long, with a covered cabin or cargo box, a mast for sailing, a thousand feet of tow rope or cordelle.
-When the wind failed or the water was too swift or too shallow for rowing, twenty or thirty men toiling single file along shore, dragged the boat upstream.
+Dugout canoes; bull boats-round, shallow, unwieldly affairs made of raw hide stretched over a willow frame; flat boats for descending with the current; the imposing keel boat, 75 or 100 feet long, with a covered cabin or cargo box, a mast for sailing, a thousand feet of tow rope or cordelle to drag her up stream under the exertion of twenty or thirty men toiling along shore in single file, when the wind failed, or the water was too shallow or too swift for rowing.
 Last of all came the steamboat, riding high above the murky river and flat surrounding plains; the incredible fire canoe, which moved as if by magic, belching fire and smoke, emitting shrill screams, churning the shallow water with a revolving tail, before which the Indians covered their mouths and fell flat on their faces in terror.

-On the Missouri we again see the Canadian voyageur kneeling to his paddle, or laboring at the tow rope, singing his gay boat songs born two hundred years before along the waterways of the North.
+Again we see the Canadian voyageur kneeling to his paddle, or laboring at the tow rope, singing his gay boat songs born two hundred years before along the water ways of the north.
 Here too were the famous mountain men, trappers, fur traders, unofficial explorers, most daring and romantic figures of the early scene; dressed like savages, scalps dangling from their belts, long hair braided and faces daubed with paint; first pathfinders of the West.
 They penetrated the remotest rivers, streams and mountains, trapping beaver, fighting and fraternizing with the Indians, and later guiding the official expeditions and covered wagon trains.